Stephen Livesay, President

 During his tenure at Bryan, the college has experienced significant growth, including the addition of online, graduate, and dual enrollment programs; expansion of undergraduate offerings; increased outreach to the community; a satellite campus in Ooltewah; and growth in the Dayton campus physical facilities.
 Bryan College currently serves approximately 1500 students.

 Dr. Livesay earned his Ph.D. from the University of Michigan, an M.A. from Oakland University in Michigan, and a B.S. degree from Bob Jones University.
-He is board chairman of the National Association of Christian Athletes, Fellow at the Cornwall Alliance, and hosted a weekly radio broadcast, Life Today, for over 12 years.
+He is past chairman of the National Association of Christian Athletes board, Fellow at the Cornwall Alliance, and hosted a weekly radio broadcast, Life Today, for over 12 years.
 He and his wife, Corinne, live in Dayton and have three grown children and two grandsons.

 Chuck Baker, Vice President of Advancement